-The difference between Guest Articles & Sponsored Articles:
+The difference between Guest Post & Sponsored Post:

 By now, you must have had a basic idea about guest & sponsored articles.
-Now, let’s make an attempt to make the distinction more clearer:
+Now, let’s attempt to make this distinction even more clear:

 Thus, besides providing fresh content to your blog, sponsored posts (if done right) may also turn out to be an attractive source of income!
-But what if a sponsor is pitching you as a guest blogger?
+But what if a potential advertiser/marketing agency is pitching you as a guest blogger?
+What if they want to pursue you to publish an article for free?
+By doing so, they will not only save money but also get a backlink to a commercial webpage for free!
 How would you identify?
 This is what I’ll be discussing today.

 How to identify a sponsor pitching you as a guest blogger?

 Michael sends an excellent article.
-I begin reviewing it from top to the bottom, but hey! wait…wait…wait.
-There seems something fishy in the author byline: A back-link pointing to a commercial webpage!
-I visit the link and discover that it’s an email marketing company!
-Not cool, really.
-Michael camouflaged himself as a guest blogger/freelancer writer & attempted to took this opportunity to build a free back-link to his client’s website.
+I began reviewing it from top to the bottom, but hey! wait…wait…wait.
+It seemed something fishy in his author byline: A backlink pointing to a commercial webpage!
+I visited the link and discovered that it’s an email marketing company.
+Not cool, really!
+Michael disguised himself as a guest blogger/freelancer writer & attempted to take this opportunity to build a free backlink to his client’s website.

-Small businesses usually spend thousand of dollars on digital marketing campaigns in a bid to acquire potential new customers & better visibility on search engines.
+Small businesses usually spend thousand of dollars on digital marketing campaigns to gain potential new customers & to improve their search engine visibility.
 Michael might have been working for a digital marketing agency which might have promised some SEO benefits to that email marketing company (for a price – say, 1000 USD).
-What if I had accepted his article with alacrity?
-I would have lost a potential sponsored post opportunity, and thus leaving behind an opportunity to make money.
+What if I had accepted his free guest article with alacrity?
+I would have lost a potential sponsored post opportunity and thus leaving behind an opportunity to make money.

 Tips to identify sponsored post opportunities:

-Here is what you should do to identify hidden sponsored post opportunities in emails pitched as request for normal guest posts:
+Here is what you should do to identify hidden sponsored post opportunities in emails disguised as free guest articles:

-- Make a thorough assessment of the outgoing links.
+- Make a thorough assessment of the outgoing links in the guest article.
 Any link to a commercial webpage/service is a red flag.

-- Look at the email of the sender.
-If the domain name is associated with a digital agency, consider it again as a red flag.
-Otherwise, if it is associated with a blog, or if it’s on gmail, then it might be a genuine guest post request.
+- Look at the email address of the sender.
+If the domain name (the part that follows @) is associated with a digital marketing agency, consider it again as a red flag.
+Otherwise, if it is associated with a blog, or if it’s on Gmail, then it might be a genuine guest post request.

-Although it certainly helps one to know the vital points of differences between the two, in my opinion, discerning between a guest post & a sponsored post is a matter of pure experience.
+Although it certainly helps one to know the vital points of differences between the two being able to distinguish between a guest post & a sponsored post is a matter of pure experience!